The historical roots of the Melbourne Staff Songsters go back much further than the Inaugural Festival in 1987.

 Then, in 1978 during the rehearsals for the musical "Glory" several cast members discussed the possibility of forming a special group of singers within the ranks of The Salvation Army.
 This led to the formation of The Masters Singers.
 This group continued until the early part of 1987.

 On 11 April 1987, twenty-five songsters from around Melbourne, under the leadership of Owen Harris and Executive Officer, Lieut.Colonel Keith Earl, were inaugurated as The Melbourne Staff Songsters by Commissioner Donald Campbell.

 The group has changed over the years, in leaders as well as singers.
 Rod Reeve took over the leadership of the MSS in 1989 after holding the deputy leadership role since April 1987.
 Rod retained this position for 14 years until his retirement in 2003.
 Brian Hogg was then appointed songster leader - a position he held from January 2004 until December 2014.

 The current Staff Songster Leader is Merryn Steel, who was appointed to this leadership role in January 2015.

-Past Executive Officers have been: Lieut-Colonel Keith Earl, Lieut-Colonel Denis Lorimer, Lieut-Colonel Ian Begley, Major Ian Smith, Major Iain Trainor, Major Brian Mundy, Lieut-Colonel Pam Trigg, Major Leanne Ruthven, Major Laurie Robertson, Major Judith Soeters and Major Pamela Marshall.
+Past Executive Officers: Lieut-Colonel Keith Earl, Lieut-Colonel Denis Lorimer, Lieut-Colonel Ian Begley, Major Ian Smith, Major Iain Trainor, Major Brian Mundy, Lieut-Colonel Pam Trigg, Major Leanne Ruthven, Major Laurie Robertson, Major Judith Soeters, Major Pamela Marshall and Major Heather Jenkins.

 The Melbourne Staff Songsters perform at major Salvation Army events, as well as visiting many country, interstate and international centres - having toured to all States of Australia, New Zealand, the United Kingdom and Canada.